sebelga/gstore-node/README.md

 });
 ```

-If you need to retreive an entity from inside a transaction, pass it as fourth parameter.
+If you need to retrieve an entity from inside a transaction, pass it as fourth parameter.

 ```js
 var error;